 There are numerous types of investments within these sectors.

 About 50% of influx came from France and Luxembourg followed by South Africa and China.

 That’s a question global businessmen ask.
 Mauritius depends a lot on the success of her international financial services to survive.
 So it’s important the island retains her integrity.

 Mauritius is not as tax haven although the island is sometimes referred to as such.
 Mauritius is not even on the OECD’s list of tax havens.
 OECD is the Organization for Economic Cooperation and Development.
 On the contrary the island is on the OECD ‘whitelist’.
 Mauritius has a fair and open tax system.

 Mauritius does not fit the ‘US Government Accountability Office’s definitions of tax haven which are:

 Mauritius established the Financial Services Commission ‘FSC’ to act as an integrated regulator for the non-bank financial service sector as well as global business.
 The Code of Prevention of Money Laundering and Terrorist Financing came into force in April 2012

 The island has a global reputation for transparency and is first on the Mo Ibrahim index for good governance in Africa.

 I am not a financial or legal consultant.
 What and where to invest in Mauritius?
 From banking, multi-jurisdictional finance structuring, real estate finance projects and more.

-Whether you are a start-up, a large multinational company or a high net worth individual a good place to start for general advice is the Board of Investment in Mauritius.
-Now called the Economic Development Board.
+Whether you are a start-up, a large multinational company or a high net worth individual a good place to start for general advice is the Economic Development Board in Mauritius.

 Afterwards it's essential you contact a legal firm with a rock solid reputation to protect your wealth and guide you with investment opportunities in Mauritius.